 Revenue or Sales by Sales Rep. Similar to the last one, you could track the number of sales, broken down by sales rep. This would give you a good idea of how your sales team is performing.

 Billable Hours by Client.
 Here, agencies can track the number of billable hours for each client over a time period.
 This can help you manage both your billing data as well as the reported hours of your clients.

 Other examples?
 Chat in and let us know!

 To build a stacked column chart, first log in to your Grow account and click Add Metric.
 Choose your data source, connect your data, and press continue.

-In Edit Metric, click on the chart type menu to view the list of charts.
+In Edit Metric, with the chart button selected, click on the chart type menu to view the list of charts.
 Go ahead and select Stacked Column Chart.

 Next, you’ll need to select your data series.
 When you select data series for a stacked column, the first series will be the lowest in the column, or closest to the x-axis.
 Each subsequent data series will be stacked on top of the first.

 However, if you have data series that include negative numbers, the chart will expand to include the negative values below the x-axis.